This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Remember when telephone poles had colorful glass insulators atop their cross arms?
+Remember when telephone poles had colorful glass insulators at the top of their cross arms?

-These days, most telephone poles have either silicone or ceramic insulators, and many people are recycling the obsolete glass insulators as communications and power companies continue updating aging lines.
+These days, most telephone poles have either silicone or ceramic insulators, and many people are having fun upcycling the obsolete glass insulators — as communications and power companies continue updating aging lines.

-Old insulators, which are bell shaped and used to suspend phone lines and power lines from supporting poles, have long been a popular item to collect — especially among many who grew up seeing vivid green, blue, yellow, white, and purple glass insulators adorn utility poles.
+Old insulators, which are bell shaped and used to suspend phone lines and power lines from supporting poles, have been a popular item to collect for ages — especially among those who grew up seeing vivid green, blue, yellow, white, and purple glass insulators on utility poles.

-Even though I’m too young to have recalled the era when glass insulators were commonly used in supporting telephone and electric wires, taking photos of power poles has long been one of my many hobbies.
+Even though I’m too young to have recalled the era when glass insulators were commonly used in supporting telephone and electric wires, taking photos of power poles has been one of my many hobbies for years now.

 As it turns out, I’m not alone in recycling glass insulators.
 In fact, collecting and repurposing glass insulators is apparently a major hobby — with entire websites dedicated solely to glass insulators.
 (That site alone has more than 3,000 active collectors!)

-In the course of learning more about old glass insulators and recycling them, I have found out that there are many ways people are bringing new life to these relics of a bygone era in communications.
+In the course of learning more about old glass insulators and ways to recycle them, I have found that there are many ways people are bringing new life to these relics of a bygone era in communications.